SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 * The standard graph-based query laguages like SPARQL and CYPHER are meant for writing data or individual-level queries against a knowledgebase.
 They are not very suitable for writing the class-level queries with complex ontological axioms.
 Writing and testing such class-level queries against an OWL ontology can become quite difficult and tedious.
 * Since the neuron populations in SCKAN are defined based on a set of OWL logical axioms, SCKAN suffers the exact same pitfalls above when it comes to retreiving the neuronal connectivity knowledge from its ontologies.

-The **Simple SCKAN** refers to an extension of the SCKAN that incorporates a set of simplified subject-predicate-object relations about the core connectivity knowledge available in NPO.
+**Simple SCKAN** refers to an extension of the SCKAN that incorporates a set of simplified subject-predicate-object relations about the core connectivity knowledge available in NPO.
 The key objective of the Simple SCKAN is to **support simplicity** while writing and testing the queries against NPO's complex, axiom-level connectivity statements.
 Following is the list of simplified relational predicates available in Simple SCKAN:

 #### Locational Phenotypes